aspose-total-cloud/Aspose.Total-Products/total/android/conversion/dotm-to-txt/_index.md

----title: Convert DOTM to TXT via Android SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTM to TXT.
+---title: Convert Word to TXT, DOTM to TXT FREE Converter or Android SDKdescription: Free Conversion of DOTM to TXT by using Android Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---